Breaking News | COVID-19 vaccination: Scientists caution FG

 “As of now, it will be advisable to be cautious of the use of current COVID-19 vaccines because too many facts are still emerging on the vaccines.

-“In low-resource country like Nigeria, certain individuals will be unqualified for COVID-19 vaccination due to age, immunocompromise status, socio-economic status and other preexisting medical conditions,”he added.
+“In a low-resource country like Nigeria, certain individuals will be unqualified for COVID-19 vaccination due to age, immunocompromised status, socio-economic status and other preexisting medical conditions,” he added.

 Asked if the generality of Nigerians would be favourably disposed to the vaccine, the immunologist told NAN that there would likely be divergent views.